odud-by/uae-fdi-resilience-analysis/README.md

 ## Policy Implications

 The analysis points to a clear distinction: short-term FDI volatility is driven by global liquidity and oil prices, but durability is shaped by domestic policy.
-The relevant question for 2025–2026 is therefore not eliminating volatility, but managing its transmission.

-Not all drivers are policy-controllable: global monetary conditions, oil prices, and shifts in risk sentiment may temporarily compress inflows.
-Overreacting to these risks policy overreach and misinterpreting cyclical softening as structural weakness.
+Not all drivers are policy controllable - global monetary conditions, energy prices, and shifts in risk sentiment can temporarily compress inflows.
+Overreacting to such cyclical pressures risks policy overreach and may mistake temporary softening for structural weakness.

-**1. Reinforcing Post-COVID Momentum:**
+The relevant policy question for 2025–2026 is therefore not how to eliminate volatility, but how to ensure that temporary shocks do not undermine the durability of inflows.
+Three priorities follow.

+**1. Momentum Signaling & Investor Retention**

 The 2023–2024 step-up created visible investment momentum.
-Leaning into this momentum, rather than assuming mean-reversion helps sustain investor confidence.
-Clear signaling that increased inflows are structural rather than coincidental strengthens forward expectations.

-**2. After-Care & Reinvestment Strategy:**
+Policy signaling should be used to lean into this momentum and reflect strengthened positioning rather than a temporary surge.
 Existing investors represent one of the most reliable channels for sustained FDI.
 Prioritizing after-care, expansion support, and reinvestment facilitation can stabilize inflows even if new project announcements fluctuate.

-**3. Regulatory Stability & Predictability:**
+**2. Regulatory Stability & Predictability**
 - Maintain and actively promote 100% foreign ownership provisions
 - Preserve long-horizon visa pathways
 - Ensure transparent dispute-resolution mechanisms and service-level timelines

 Reducing regulatory uncertainty lowers the pass-through from oil volatility to investment decisions.
 Predictability itself becomes a stabilizing force.

-**4. Free Zone & Investment Platform Consistency:**
+**3. Platform Consistency & Structural Investment**

 Stable free-zone rules, streamlined licensing, and consistent incentive frameworks reinforce credibility.
-Frequent rule shifts would amplify normalization pressures embedded in historical dynamics.

-**5. Infrastructure & Growth Support:**
-Continued investment in logistics, education, digital infrastructure, and advanced manufacturing ecosystems reduces reliance on cyclical liquidity effects.
-These investments reinforce the structural drivers captured by the trend anchor.
+Frequent rule changes would amplify normalization pressures embedded in historical dynamics.
+Continued investment in logistics, digital infrastructure, education, and advanced manufacturing reduces reliance on cyclical liquidity effects and strengthens the structural drivers underlying recent inflows.

-### Controllability in Practice

-The model demonstrates that oil-linked liquidity matters in the short run.
-However, structural competitiveness determines whether shocks translate into temporary delays or deeper retrenchment.
-In practical terms:

-- External shocks influence timing.
-- Domestic policy influences durability.

-The implication for 2025–2026 is disciplined continuity.
-Sustained regulatory clarity, investor facilitation, and sector diversification can moderate downside risk without overreacting to cyclical movements.
-This is where policy leverage resides.

 ---